BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

 <figure><img src="../../.gitbook/assets/Screenshot_9.png" alt=""><figcaption></figcaption></figure>

-List of all epochs on TomoChain.
+List of all epochs on Viction.
 The page lists the following information: - The epoch number - The start block number - The end block number - The epoch's duration - The number of masternode - The number of voter - The number of slashed nodes \\